Astro Boy and friends in Takadanobaba

 • Princess Knight

 They are in Takadanobaba, two stops from Shinjuku on the Yamanote Line.
-Leave via the Waseda Exit, and Astro will be over the road.
-Here is the location on Google Maps:
+Leave via the Waseda Exit, and Astro is across the road.

 External related websites: